psychemedia/island-storynotes/lanterns_of_the_dead.md

 Father Thurston, S.J., in 'The Catholic Encyclopedia,' iii.
 507, writes:—

 > "A curious feature found in many churchyards from the twelfth to the fourteenth century, especially in France, is the so-called lanterne des morts, a stone erection sometimes 20 or 30 feet high, surmounted by a lantern, and presenting a general resemblance to a small lighthouse.
-The lantern seems to have been lighted only on certain feasts or vigils, and in particular on All Souls’ Day.
+The lantern seems to have been lighted only on certain feasts or vigils, and in particular on All Souls' Day.
 An altar is commonly found at the foot of the column.
 Various theories have been suggested to explain these remarkable objects, but no one of them can be considered satisfactory."

-One may compare the French and Italian custom of putting lighted candles on graves on All Souls’ Eve.
+One may compare the French and Italian custom of putting lighted candles on graves on All Souls' Eve.

 Mr. Leopold Wagner, in his 'Manners, Customs, and Observances,' p.
 270, states that in the time of the Druids the ancient Trish prayed to Saman, the Lord of Death, in front of their lighted candles, for the souls of their departed relatives.
 Father Thurston in 'The Catholic Encyclopedia,' iii.
 247, says: "St. Cyprian in 258 was buried *praelucentibus ceris*."